polius/meteornext-docs/docs/guides/client.md

 ## Info

-The Info view gives you an overview of important information for the currently selected table including the SQL table syntax.
+The Info view gives you an overview of important information for the currently selected table, including the SQL table syntax.

 ![alt text](../../assets/client/client-info.png "Client - Info")

 ## Settings

-Into the Settings tab you can change the default editor font size and also see the different shorcuts that are available in Meteor Client.
+Into the Settings tab you can change the default editor font size and also see the different shortcuts that are available in Meteor Client.

 ![alt text](../../assets/client/client-settings.png "Client - Settings")

 ## Query History

-Into the Query History you can see a list of all queries executed in the current session.
+Into the Query History, you can see a list of all queries executed in the current session.

 ![alt text](../../assets/client/client-query-history.png "Client - Query History")

 ## Saved Queries

-Into the Saved Queries view you can manage all your favorite queries.
+Into the Saved Queries view, you can manage all your favorite queries.

 ![alt text](../../assets/client/client-saved-queries1.png "Client - Saved Queries 1")